-• The MMU recommends that capacity performance resources be held to the OEM operating parameters of the capacity market CONE reference resource for performance assessment and energy uplift payments and that this standard be applied to all technologies on a uniform basis.
+- The MMU recommends that capacity performance resources be held to the OEM operating parameters of the capacity market CONE reference resource for performance assessment and energy uplift payments and that this standard be applied to all technologies on a uniform basis.
 (Priority: Medium.
 First reported 2015.
-Status: Not adopted.)

-- The MMU recommends that the parameters which determine nonperformance charges and the amounts of uplift payments should reflect the flexibility goals of the capacity performance construct.
+Status: Not adopted.) - The MMU recommends that the parameters which determine nonperformance charges and the amounts of uplift payments should reflect the flexibility goals of the capacity performance construct.
 The operational parameters used by generation owners to indicate to PJM operators what a unit is capable of during the operating day should not determine capacity performance assessment or uplift payments.
 (Priority: Medium.
 First reported 2015.
-Status: Partially adopted.) - The MMU recommends that PJM not include the balancing ratios calculated for localized Performance Assessment Intervals (PAIs) in the capacity market default offer cap, and only include those events that trigger emergencies at a defined zonal or higher level.
+Status: Partially adopted.) - The MMU recommends, if the capacity market seller offer cap were to be calculated using the historical average balancing ratio, that PJM not include the balancing ratios calculated for localized Performance Assessment Intervals (PAIs), and only include those events that trigger emergencies at a defined zonal or higher level.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM clearly define the business rules that apply to the unit specific parameter adjustment process, including PJM's implementation of the tariff rules in the PJM manuals to ensure market sellers know the requirements for their resources.
 (Priority: Low.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that PJM update the tariff to clarify that all generation resources are subject to unit specific parameter limits on their cost-based offers using the same standard and process as capacity performance capacity resources.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.) - The MMU recommends that resources not be paid the daily capacity payment when unable to operate to their unit specific parameter limits.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.) - The MMU recommends that PJM not approve temporary exceptions that are based on pipeline tariff terms that are not routinely enforced, and based on inferior transportation service procured by the generator.
-(Priority: Medium.
-First reported 2019.
-Status: Not adopted.)
+Status: Not adopted.) - The MMU recommends that PJM update the tariff to clarify that all generation resources are subject to unit specific parameter limits on their cost-based offers using the same standard and process as capacity